 Seek advice before you apply

-Before applying for articulation, you should contact a Student Adviser for advice.
+Before applying for articulation, you should contact Student Central and speak to a Student Adviser for advice.

 - Selection for articulation is based on availability of places and academic performance.